 sponge.
 This helps keep dirt from settling into the fabric.

 Never press clothes that are dirty or stained.
 The ironing can set some

 stains and further embed dirt in the fibers.

-is best to place the mothballs in a separate paper or cloth bag.
+the mothballs in a separate paper or cloth bag.

 Be careful about perspiration and deodorant.
 While perspiration can harm

 your clothes, so can deodorant.
 When applying deodorant, perfume, or body